USB Type C and USB 3.2 – Clarifying the Connection

 Two versions of USB Type C receptacles are available enabling engineers the choice of mounting the connector on the top of the PCB (SMT) or in a routed-out space in the PCB (mid-mount).
 The SMT version of the receptacle requires the height of the PCB and the connector in the product design.
 The mid-mount version of the receptacle allows for a more compact design but eliminates the possibility of placing PCB traces under the connector.

 USB standards have been widely adopted for signals, connectors and cables.
 The specifications for USB 3.2 and the USB Type C connector enables standardized high speed and high power signal transfer.
-Conforming USB Type C plugs and receptacles from CUI Devices are designed to support USB 3.2 Gen 2 data transfer rates and also permit communications beyond the present 10 Gbps limit as standards continue to evolve.
+Conforming USB Type C plugs and receptacles from CUI Devices are designed to support USB 2.0, USB 3.2 Gen 2, USB 3.2 Gen 2x2, or USB4 standards with data transfer speeds up to 40 Gbps.
 CUI Devices also offers a range of USB cables with Type C plugs as well as power-only USB Type C receptacles where the data transfer pins have been removed, providing a cost-effective solution for designs where charging or power is the sole function.